Subject-Verb Agreement on SAT Reading and Writing

 Application: Real SAT Example

 So, we’ve established that subject-verb agreement questions can be tricky because the subject is often not placed directly in front of the verb.
-Let’s see how this plays out with an actual SAT question.
+Let’s see how this plays out with an actual SAT question from Khan Academy.
 First, let's look at a sentence with an interrupting phrase.

-The subject of this sentence is “research”.
-The phrase “by several scientists” is a prepositional phrase providing descriptive information about the research.
+The subject of this sentence is “Ida B Wells”.
+The phrase “one of the early leaders of the civil rights movement” provides descriptive information about her.
 Therefore, the subject is singular and the verb should be in the singular form.
-If you get rid of the prepositional phrase, the sentence reads "research suggest".
-B is the answer; the word should be “suggests”.
+If you get rid of the phrase, the sentence reads "Ida B Wells is".
+That is grammatically correct, so A is the correct answer.

 There are additional situations which complicate the most basic questions that test subject-verb agreement.
 Now we'll take a look at some of these specific situations.